 Mark B. Harkins joined the Government Affairs Institute as a Senior Fellow in July 2013 after having been a guest lecturer numerous times back to 2005.
 Prior to joining GAI, Mark was a government relations professional for more than five years where he focused on the representation of corporate, nonprofit and government clients before Congress and the Executive Branch.

 Joshua C. Huder, Ph.D., joined the Government Affairs Institute as a Senior Fellow in 2013.
 He has taught courses on American government, advanced legislative process, and other American politics courses.
-He has provided political analysis to several news outlets, including the Washington Post, Bloomberg News, CNN, the Washington Examiner, Al-Jazeera, Yahoo News, and is a regular contributor for the Christian Science Monitor’s DC Decoder blog.
+He has provided political analysis to several news outlets, including the Washington Post, Congressional Quarterly, Newsweek, Bloomberg News, CNN, the Washington Examiner, U.S. News, Al-Jazeera, Yahoo News, and is a regular contributor for the Christian Science Monitor.